sCrypt-Inc/scryptTS-docs/docs/tokens/nft.md

 ## Transfer

 You can easily transfer a deployed NFT to an Ordinals address by passing a `transfer` value via the method call parameters.

+`OrdNFTP2PKH` is a [P2PKH](https://learnmeabitcoin.com/guide/p2pkh) contract for holding ordinals NFTs.
+Like a normal P2PKH contract, you need an address to instantiate it.

 ```ts
 // ... deploy code from above